szabgab/rust.code-maven.com/pages/rust-update-2024-06-17.md

 | 2024.03.17 | 113        | 65,200  |  5,571 |
 | 2024.06.17 | 116        | 68,126  |  2,926 |

 This is 4.4% growth in 3 month or roughly 20% annually.
-I think that is a very impressiv growth.
+I think that is a very impressive growth.
 Using the git commits one could check the changes in the specific groups, but it seems that groups that organize events get many new members while others that don't organize event may also lose a few.

 The two largest Rust groups are the [Rust London User Group](https://www.meetup.com/rust-london-user-group/) (3,223) and [Rust NYC](https://www.meetup.com/rust-nyc/) (3,041).